Charles Barbier: Principles

+Adoption

 Barbier wrote to the Institution Royale des Jeunes Aveugles (Royal Institution for Blind Youth) in Paris to tell them about his invention.
-The first director was not interested, but when that director left in 1821, Barbier wrote again and the new director, a man called Alexandre René Pignier, asked a student to learn the method and demonstrate it to the other students and to members of the board of directors.
+The first director was not interested, because the school had a tradition of using raised type that he had invested in significantly.
+When that director left in 1821, Barbier wrote again and the new director, a man called Alexandre-René Pignier, asked a student to learn the method and demonstrate it to the other students and to members of the board of directors.

 The method was successful.
 The students, who had already learned the alphabet, used the grid with the conventional alphabet, even though Barbier continued to promote the phonetic version.
 Before this time, the students at the school had learned to read using books with raised letters that were difficult to decipher and that took up a great deal of space.
-If they learned to write at all, they could write only in a way that sighted people could read.
+If they learned to write at all, they could write in a way that only sighted people could read.
 Barbier's method allowed the students to take notes in class that they could re-read, and to communicate with other blind people.

 The method had its drawbacks.
-It lacked symbols for punctuation or numbers and there was no distinction between capital letters and lowercase letters.
+It lacked symbols for punctuation or mathematical symbols and there was no distinction between capital letters and lowercase letters.
 It could not be used for musical notation.
 But it was a "proof of concept" – blind people could read raised dots that formed a code, and could easily use the tools that Barbier had invented.
+He donated many sets of the equipment to the school over the years.
 One of the students at the school, Louis Braille, eventually came up with a more compact and flexible system.
 However, without Barbier's original idea and his tools, Braille could not have achieved what he did.
 As one writer put it in a history of the school written in 1907: "The punch, the ruled tablette, and the guide, were a triple invention from which would come the practical instruction of the blind."

-Years later, after both Barbier and Braille were dead, Alexandre René Pignier wrote a short biography of Louis Braille.
+Years later, after both Barbier and Braille were dead, Alexandre-René Pignier wrote a short biography of Louis Braille.
 In it, he suggested that Braille, at a very young age, had pointed out the defects of Barbier's system.
 Later writers have embroidered on this story to describe a hostile encounter between Barbier and a very young Braille.
 In fact, the two did not meet until 1833, when Braille was an adult and four years after he had published his own system.
 Barbier and Braille became friendly.
 Letters between the two were cordial.

 Mellor includes one of the letters in his book about Louis Braille.

 Barbier spent the rest of his life trying to promote his ideas for universal education.
 He wrote several more books and tried to get his simplified writing systems introduced into nursery schools, but without success.
 However, Braille's modification of Barbier's system and tools became the system used around the world today.